 Have you ever spent Saturday evening preparing for a sermon?
 I’m not talking about a Saturday evening review or some final edits.
-I’m speaking about actual preparation for the sermon the next day.
+I’m speaking about actual preparation for the following day.

-Obviously there are circumstances that arise that require last minute changes.
-There are also situations where God leads your sermon/lesson preparation in another direction.
-What I am speaking about is last minute preparation because of calendar interruptions.
+Obviously, some circumstances arise that require last-minute changes.
+Sometimes, God leads your sermon/lesson preparation in another direction.
+What I am speaking about is last-minute preparation because of calendar interruptions.

 Someone drops by your office, a response to an email that takes much longer than expected, or a staff meeting lasts an extra thirty minutes.
-I know there have been some weeks that I have spent my Saturday evenings preparing for an upcoming lesson or sermon because my week was spent running around performing tasks that were unplanned.
+Personally, there have been some Saturday evenings preparing for an upcoming sermon because my week was spent running around performing unplanned tasks.

-The first step in time blocking is to think about what is most important within your ministry.
-Once you prayerfully consider what’s most important, then you need to block off a section in your calendar in order to accomplish your one thing.
+The first step in time blocking is to consider what is most important within your ministry.
+Once you prayerfully consider what’s most important, you need to block off a section in your calendar to accomplish your one thing.

-I’ve chosen these five topics as most important within the ministry.
-I am sure you may disagree with some of these, considering what role of ministry you are serving in.
-However, I always consider these important within my ministry.
+I’ve chosen these five topics as the most important within the ministry.
+I am sure you may disagree with some of these, considering what role in the church you are serving.
+However, I always think these are critical within my ministry.

-So each day, I consider each of these five areas then block off at least one hour at least three of the above areas.
+So, I block off at least one hour each day for three of the above areas.
 Typically, I spent the first few hours in the office focused on three items.
-Once those items are finished, I begin answering emails, meeting with staff members and/or making phone calls.
+Once those items are finished, I answer emails, meet with staff members, and/or make phone calls.

-While this is simply an introduction to Time Blocking, I would like to ask you what are your top priorities for ministry?
-What do you block out chunks of time for on your daily agenda?
-Leave your comments below to create discussion with other ministers.
+While this is simply an introduction to Time Blocking, I would like to ask you what your top priorities for ministry are?
+What do you block out chunks of time for on your daily schedule?
+Leave your comments below to create a discussion with other ministers.

 168 Hours a week.